How It Works

 Breadth

-The range of practices you've committed to, measured by distinct categories.
+The range of practices you’ve committed to, measured by distinct skill categories across completed sponsored streaks.
 A practitioner with breadth has proven their formation extends across multiple domains — not just a single skill pursued once, but a demonstrated pattern of commitment to growth in different areas over time.

 Durability

-The age and continuity of your track record.
-Durability is the dimension that can't be rushed.
-A practitioner with a two-year record of validated commitments has something that a practitioner with a two-month record simply doesn't, regardless of the intensity of the recent work.
+The age and continuity of your track record — the oldest unbroken pattern of completed sponsored streaks.
+Durability is the dimension that can’t be rushed.
+A practitioner with a two-year record has something that a practitioner with a two-month record simply doesn’t, regardless of the intensity of recent work.
 Time is the irreducible variable.

 Growth stages